keo-dara/myblog/_posts/2026-02-19-not-yet-give-up.markdown

 categories: blog
 ---

-The best thing in life is to get I want in life bese on what I believe in, at the same time there always **obstacle** blocking the way.
+The best thing in life is to get I want in life base on what I believe in, at the same time there always **obstacle** blocking the way.

 Use picture as a reminder for **myself**.